 These Beef and Popcorn Shrimp Tacos are definitely going to be a hit at dinner - or lunch!
 Delicious coleslaw base topped with tender ground beef and then topped with crispy popcorn shrimp and then topped again with a simple tomato and red onion salad - all this in a flour tortilla.
 It's a handful of deliciousness, for sure!

-Don’t let the amount of ingredients fool you.
+Don't let the amount of ingredients fool you.
 It really is simple.
 The beef does not take long to cook and the salads are quick and simple to make.
 Plus, you can always make extra coleslaw and extra tomato salad and you will have leftover salads in the fridge for the next day.
+Our Red Cabbage and Mango Slaw would also work great in the tortillas.

 - Beef: Use 80/20 or 90/10 lean-to-fat ratio for ground beef.
 This will produce more tender and flavorful meat.